Institute of Transportation Engineers

 Southern California Section

-Individual Excellence Award Winner
+Individual Excellence Award Recipient

 The Individual Excellence Award is given to an ITE SoCal member that has obtained noteworthy accomplishments in the field and has been an active member of ITE.
-More specifically, this award honors outstanding efforts, encourages member creativity, and celebrates the achievements of ITE members serving our section.
+More specifically this award honors outstanding efforts, encourages member creativity, and celebrates the achievements of ITE members serving our section.

 David Schwegel has been serving as Co-Newsletter Editor for ITE SoCal since 2009 publishing articles on topics such as High-Speed Rail, Station Area Development, and the New VMT Metric.
 Over the past decade of volunteer effort for the Section, David has put together monthly newsletters and has worked earnestly to keep our Section members well informed with insightful articles.

 He is currently working for APEX Civil Engineering providing traffic engineering services to Fresno County while meeting with the Assembly Transportation Committee Consultant, the Senate High-Speed Rail Consultant, and the Governor’s Office to discuss expediting the High-Speed Rail project to accelerate the benefits for California residents.

 Prior to APEX Civil Engineering, he served as HighSpeed Rail Change Order Manager for Arcadis on CP 2- 3, and on the Regional Consulting Team on the Merced to Sacramento Section of the High-Speed Rail project for Precision Civil Engineering.